genelet/mlm/README.md

   KEY whoid (whoid)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```
 in which *directid* is the unique ID; *typeid* sponsor's *typeid*, and *who* offspring's *typeid*. *bonus* is the dollar amount rewarded to the sponsor.
-This table will allow you to define privileges for different membership types.

 The unilevel bonus is calculated every 4 weeks, or _monthly_, on days defined in the *cron_4week* table.

 ### 2.3) Team Bonus (or Match Bonus)

-Besides referring new member directly, for who there is a unilevel bonus, sponsor gains referring bonus over generations called *Match-Up Bonus*.
-For example, if your direct offspring referes a new member, not only the sponsor, who is rewarded the unilevel bonus, but also you as the 2nd-generation sponsor, gain the 2nd generation match-up bonus.
-This can go up to many generations.
+In addition to the unilevel bonus earned from directly referring a new member, sponsors can also earn a *Match-Up Bonus* from their referrals' activities.
+For example, if your direct referral sponsors a new member, you, as the 2nd-generation sponsor, receive a 2nd generation match-up bonus.
+This can extend to many generations.

-Meanwhile, just because one's sponsor gets match-up bonus, all of her direct offsprings will share additional percentage of the bonus issued by the system, which is called *Match-Down Bonus*.
-In our system, we put the two types of bonus together as *Team Bonus*, because it helps one build up her sales team.
+At the same time, when a sponsor earns a match-up bonus, all of their direct referrals share an additional percentage of the bonus issued by the system.
+This is known as the *Match-Down Bonus*.
+In our system, we combine these two types of bonuses into a *Team Bonus* because it encourages individuals to build their sales teams.

 The match-up bonus plan is defined in *def_match*:
 ```